Aybak, Samangan: Health and healthcare

-A refugee camp, Hazrati-Sultan, is located 70 km to the north.
+The city has a number of hospitals and clinics.

 In popular culture

 The Northumbrian modernist poet Basil Bunting wrote a poem about the town.
 "Let them remember Samangan..." stands 32nd in the first book of Odes in his Collected Poems.
 The poem is dated 1937, hence Bunting cannot have actually visited the town; although he did later travel in the Middle East, whether he ever went to Afghanistan is unknown but unlikely.
-However, in the same year his first son was born (in Wisconsin) and named Rustam; evidently the legend of Rustam and Sohrab inspired the poem as well as the child's name.
+However, in the same year his first son was born in Wisconsin, United States, and named Rostam; evidently the legend of Rostam and Sohrab inspired the poem as well as the child's name.
 The poem itself is an unrhymed sonnet, less experimental than many of Bunting's short poems from the period, but successful in its own elegiac manner.